 - What are they going to get from participating?

-Using the Relationships tab, create relationships to the relevant places (location if in the system), organizations, people and datasets (topics).
+Using the Relationships tab, create relationships to the relevant places (location if in the system), organizations, people and datasets (programs/topics).
 If you do not have access to potentially relevant relationships, please reach out to that unit’s communicator.

 WHY: Relating broad events can help other units “share” an event with broad appeal vs. creating the same event in a different place on canr.msu.edu.